delicious-ai/price-net/README.md

 When you commit new code, the pre-commit hook will run a series of scripts to standardize formatting and run code quality checks.
 Any issues must be resolved for the commit to go through.
 If you need to bypass the linters for a specific commit, add the `--no-verify` flag to your git commit command.

-## Viewing a Dataset
+## Viewing Instances from BRePS

-To view a dataset, simply use the [Data Viewer](notebooks/data_viewer.ipynb).
+To view instances from the **B**everage **Re**tail Price Scenes (BRePS) dataset, simply use the [Data Viewer](notebooks/data_viewer.ipynb).
 This file is a Jupyter notebook that provides an interactive interface for visualizing individual price scenes.
+Note that you will need `BRePS` downloaded locally to view it.

 ## Training a Product-Price Associator

 To train an association model, first fill out an `AssociatorTrainingConfig` (following the [specified schema](src/price_net/configs.py)).
-Then, run the [training script](src/price_net/training/train_associator.py):
+Then, run the [training script](src/price_net/association/train.py):

 ```bash
 uv run train_associator --config path/to/your/config.yaml